 [5]"Close" "Volume" "OpenInt"

-In a next step I will introduce new features:- corp=Close−Open : it corresponds to the definition of the corp of the candlesticks,
+- $corp = Close - Open$ : it corresponds to the definition of the corp of the candlesticks,

 input$corp <- 0 input$corp <- input$Close - input$Open

-- Exponential Moving Average - EMAV.
+- Exponential Moving Average - $EMAV$.
 For this purpose I use functions for calculation of the

 Volume Weighted Exponential Moving Average (see volume-weighted-exponential-moving-average)